Complexity in Bolza surface: Introduction

 The $i$-th element $l_i$ of $\mathrm{Spec}(X)$ is called the $i$-th systole of $X$.
-A simple closed geodesic of length $l_i$ is called $i$-th systolic geodesic.
+A simple closed geodesic of length $l_i$ is called an \textit{$i$-th systolic geodesic}.
 Note that, $l_1=\sys(X)$.
 It is a very difficult problem to find the length spectrum of a given hyperbolic surface, in general.
-The length spectrum of the Bolza surface has been extensively studied by R. Aurich, F. Steiner and E. B. Bogomolny (see \cite{AurBogStein}, \cite{AurStein}).
-In particular, the authors have evaluated $i$-th systole on the Bolza surface, for certain values of $i$.
-In Section 2 of \cite{AurStein}, Aurich-Steiner have shown that the length of the second systolic geodesic in the Bolza surface is $2\cosh^{-1}{\left(3+2\sqrt{2}\right)}$.
-In this article, we show that there are only $12$ second systolic geodesics on the Bolza surface and they form a triangulation of the surface (see Theorem~\ref{lem:4.1}).
+The length spectrum of the Bolza surface has been extensively studied by R. Aurich, F. Steiner and E. B. Bogomolny (see \cite{AurBogStein, AurStein}).
+In particular, the authors have evaluated the $i$-th systole on the Bolza surface, for certain values of $i$.
+In Section 2 of \cite{AurStein}, Aurich--Steiner have shown that the length of a second systolic geodesic in the Bolza surface is $2\cosh^{-1}{\left(3+2\sqrt{2}\right)}$.
+In this article, we completely determine all second systolic geodesics on the Bolza surface.
+More precisely, we prove the following theorem.

+\begin{restatable}{theorem}{mainthmthree} There are exactly $12$ second systolic geodesics on the Bolza surface, and they form a triangulation with each triangle of type $(4,3,3)$. \end{restatable}